How To: Get Rid of Flies Outside

 4. Swat them.
 It’s immediate, effective, and strangely satisfying to swat flies dead.
 If you’re squeamish about doing the deed with a traditional flyswatter, try an electric one.
 These devices (most resemble small tennis rackets) electrocute flying bugs with a loud zap.

 6. DIY some fly strips.
-Instead of buying commercial scented fly strips to deter the pests, make your own with essential oils that flies hate.
+Instead of buying commercial scented fly strips to deter the pests, make your own with the essential oils that flies hate.
 Simply cut a piece of cloth into strips 12 inches long and one inch wide.
 Moisten each strip with several drops of any of the following:

 Tie the strips on branches and the railings around your patio, and let the scent of the oil get rid of the flies outside.